RexValkering/socialforcemodel/README.md

-This package contains a Python implementation of the Social Force Model (Helbing, 1995).
-The crowd dynamics code is inspired by a C implementation of PedSim (https://github.com/srl-freiburg/pedsim_ros).
+This package contains a Python implementation of the Helbing-Molnár-Farkas-Vicsek Social Force Model.
+The code was created for a master thesis and is still in active development.

-The implementation has not yet been fully tested, so use with care.

 ### Installation